How To Sign Your Texas Title

 - For vehicles less than 10 years old, you must include an odometer disclosure statement reflecting the current odometer reading.

-To help with your donation, we have showcased the various Texas vehicle titles below as well as annotated on each title where to print and sign your name.
+To help with your donation and ease the Texas vehicle title transfer process, we have showcased the various Texas vehicle titles below as well as annotated on each title where to print and sign your name.
 To enlarge an image, simply click on the image.
-Questions?
+Texas title transfer questions?
 Give one of our friendly Title Clerks a call at (866) 233-8586.

 Note: Actual title designs may vary slightly from the images shown above.